Children's Programs

 The Battle of the Books 2025-2026 Reading List WEMTA Middle Division 2025-2026 BOB (.pdf format) is now available.

 You Should Know...Your attendance at programs sponsored by the Dodgeville Public Library may be digitally recorded through photographs or video recordings.
-These images may be posted on our web site, in our newsletter, by local newspapers or ultimately on the internet.
+These images may be used on our web site, in our newsletter, by local newspapers or ultimately on the internet.
 If you do not wish your image to be published, please notify a member of the Library staff before the program.

 If you have any questions, please contact the Children’s Librarian: